 This homemade candy recipe is perfect.
 The addition of chopped dates may sound strange, but that ingredients adds a fabulous depth of flavor.

-Ditto.
+I transformed the above recipe into this wonderful bar cookie.
+They are spectacular.
 Plus, adding more chocolate and peanut butter in the form of peanut butter cups elevates this recipe to a new realm.

 These little rich shortbread cookies are so simple to make and are a great addition to a cookie tray.

 This recipe comes from Land O’Lakes, since I don’t make this recipe.
 My sister Lisa does.
 And she manages to make the cookies so thin and incredibly tender at the same time.
 I don’t know how she does it!

 And here are more cookie and candy recipes I make from time to time for Christmas that are perfectly luscious: